socketlabs/wordpress/README.txt

 == Installation ==
 1. From the admin dashboard choose plugins and click the "Add New" button.
-1. Search for the socketlabs plugin and choose activate.
+1. Search for the "SocketLabs" plugin and choose activate.
-1. Activate the plugin using the "Socketlabs" menu in WordPress.
+1. Activate the plugin using the "SocketLabs" menu in WordPress.
 1. Add your api key and server id in the "Options" page.

 == Frequently Asked Questions ==